aws-samples/aws-modernization-workshop-base/content/1_ModuleOne/14_NextSteps.ee.md

 ## Submodule Four Heading <!-- MODIFY THIS SUBHEADING -->

 This paragraph block should be an introduction to the submodule.
+What steps should the user take after learning the skills to implement the solution?
+What is the bigger picture that this solution can be a part of?

 ### Submodule Four Subheading <!-- MODIFY THIS SUBHEADING -->
 This paragraph block should be utilized to start the submodule. <br>